knative/serving/docs/spec/normative_examples.md

 Rollout operations in the route are identical to the pre-built container examples.

-Also analogous is updating the configuration to create a new revision - in this case, updated source would be provided to the configuration's inlined build spec, which would initiate a new container build, and the creation of a new revision.
+Also analogous is creating the service from scratch with source files - in this case, the source would be provided to the configuration's inlined build spec, which would initiate a new container build, and the creation of a new revision.
+If the first build fails `LatestReadyRevisionName` will be entirely unset until a Revision is created which can become ready.

 ## 5) Deploy a Function